 By Bus – Contact Peter Pan Bus Lines (413-781-3320) for information about schedules to Northampton.
 There is daily bus service between Northampton and New York City and Boston.

-By Train – Amtrak (800-USA-RAIL) now stops in Northampton again, for the first time since 1987!
+By Train – Amtrak (800-USA-RAIL) now stops in Northampton again.

 By Air – Northampton is 33 miles north of Bradley International Airport in Windsor Locks, Connecticut, which is served by all major airlines.
 A door-to-door shuttle service provided by Valley Transporter (800-872-8752) is available from Bradley to Northampton for approximately $32 each way (reservations are required).
 Peter Pan Bus Lines (413-781-3320) provides transportation from Bradley to Northampton via a transfer in Springfield, MA.
 Logan International Airport in Boston is served by all major airlines and is a 2½ hour drive from Northampton.

 Advance registration is required to ensure your enrollment.
 To register please send your deposit to us via Paypal on this website.
 A letter of acknowledgment containing pertinent information as well as a questionnaire will be emailed to you upon receipt of your registration.
 Your balance due for registration and/or accommodation fees must be paid upon your arrival and check-in to the workshop.

 Participants who enroll in any combination of 5- and/or 8-day workshops for both Session I and Session II receive a 20% tuition discount for each workshop.